reilabs/hieratika/docs/ALU Design.md

 - 256 bit is the next power-of-2 after 252.
 Having `usize` and `isize` 256 bit long leaves 4 extra
   bits that may be used to keep some metadata.

-Ultimately the size of `usize` and `isize` has been decided to be 64 bits, which is neither of the above possibilities.
-This length is a consequence of using the `aarch64-unknown-none-softfloat` target triple.
-The choice of the triple determines the length of the pointer which in turn determines the length of `usize`.
-This specific triple has been chosen for its soft float support and no host operating system.
-The pointer length is just one of its parameters we accept at this stage of the project.
-This target triple is a temporary choice before a custom target triple is proposed.
-When designing our custom triple, it is possible that the choice of `usize` and `isize` width will be reevaluated and possibly changed to match the width of the field element.
+While we have a custom target (`cairo-starkware-none`), restrictions imposed by `rustc` mean that we cannot arbitrarily choose our pointer size, and hence the length of our `usize` and `isize`.
+As we have based our target on top of `riscv64`, we are forced into having both be 64 bits long.

 Summing up, we expect to see in the IR integers of the following lengths: 1, 8, 16, 32, 64 and 128 bits.
 We do not intend to support operations over arbitrary-width integers.
-We also decided to add support for 128 bit integers in later phase of the project.

 #### Pointers